Des Moines Menace: Stadiums

 In their early days, the Menace played their home matches on the soccer fields of Dowling Catholic High School in West Des Moines, with very limited bleachers and no lights.
 To meet league stadium requirements, the Menace moved to Cara McGrane Memorial Stadium, located on the campus of Herbert Hoover High School on the west side of Des Moines.
 With bleachers and lights at their new home, the Menace were able to push games to evenings instead of summer afternoons.

 Attendance skyrocketed at McGrane Stadium.
 After averaging a mere 67 fans in their inaugural season and between 234 and 341 from 1995 to 1997, attendance passed 2,000 in 2001 and hit a record 4,415 fans/match in the final season at McGrane, 2004.

 Buoyed by the increasing attendance averages (far and away the league leaders), the Menace began making plans to build a soccer-specific stadium.
 The proposed Liberty Bank Stadium would have been a 6,000 seater capable of hosting team, youth, and international matches.
 However, a land negotiation with western suburb Urbandale broke down and the Menace were unable to find another interested party.

 With plans for a new stadium collapsing, the Menace moved to Waukee Stadium in nearby Waukee for the 2005 season, where they remained through 2007.
 Attendance was in the high 3000s to low 4000s at Waukee Stadium.
 The Menace also played home matches at Coach Cownie Stadium on the south side of Des Moines when Waukee Stadium had conflicts in the preseason.

 For the 2008 season, Menace relocated to Valley Stadium in nearby West Des Moines.

 The Menace moved to historic Drake Stadium for the 2019 season.
 This was the first time the team played in Des Moines proper since 2004.

 Starting in 2021, the Menace returned to Valley Stadium in West Des Moines after playing one season at Drake Stadium.

+In late 2025, the team announced that it was moving from Valley Stadium to Mediacom Stadium in Des Moines.